 Yes.
 Worldwide Cancer Research are the leading UK charity funding research at any recognised institution in the world into all types of cancer.
-Contact our Senior Legacy Manager to discuss this option and how we can personalise your gift.
+Contact our Legacy Team to discuss this option and how we can personalise your gift.

 It's never too early to start planning for the future.
 Writing a Will early on ensures your possessions go to the people and causes you care about.
 Still unsure?
 Amy and her husband wrote their Will in their thirties.
 Read her story here.

 Any gift of any size will go directly towards funding the best cancer research in the world.
 We were able to fund 8 cancer research projects because of gifts left in Wills last year.
 Imagine if your legacy went on to fund the next big breakthrough which stopped future generations from suffering?

 You do not need to make a new Will.
 Instead you can add a codicil to your Will and send it to your solicitor.
 A codicil is a document on which changes or additions are made to an existing Will and must be read in conjunction with it.